 Area 002 is located north of the Seattle City Limit boundaries and was annexed from Unincorporated King County to the City of Shorline in August of 1995.
 It is considered to be a very homogeneous and suburban community.
-This area represents the interior portion of the entire incorporated City of Shoreline and is described municipally as Echo Lake, Meridian Park and Parkwood.
+This area represents the interior portion of the City of Shoreline and is described municipally as Echo Lake, Meridian Park and Parkwood.
+Echo Lake corresponds to sub-area 2.
+Meridian Park corresponds to sub-area 8.
+Parkwood corresponds to sub-area 6.

 There are 17 waterfront parcels located on Echo Lake which features Echo Lake Park.
 There are several additional recreational park facilities including Shoreline Center Park, Cromwell Park, Ronald Bog Park, Meridian Park, James Keogh Park, McCormick Park and Twin Ponds Park.
-The City of Shoreline Interurban Trail runs through this area from the south starting from the pedestrian crossing at Aurora Avenue just north of N 155th Street continuing along the western portion north past Echo Lake.
-Notable public landmarks and locations include Holyrood Cemetery, Echo Lake Elementary School, Meridian Park Elementary School, Parkwood Elementary School, King County District Court and the Shoreline City Council.
-Shopping, services and additional recreational facilities are readily accessible on the western portion of area along Aurora Avenue and access to neighboring communities is very convenient via Aurora Avenue on the western border and Interstate 5 on the eastern border.
+The City of Shoreline Interurban Trail runs through this area from the south starting west of Aurora Avenue at N 145th Street and continuing along the western portion north past Echo Lake.
+Notable public landmarks and locations include Holyrood Cemetery, Echo Lake Elementary School, Meridian Park Elementary School, Parkwood Elementary School, King County District Court and the Shoreline City Hall.
+Shopping, services and additional recreational facilities are readily accessible on the western portion of the area along Aurora Avenue.
+Access to neighboring communities is convenient via Aurora Avenue (Highway99) on the western border and Interstate 5 on the eastern boundary.

 The majority of parcels, over 98%, in the central Shoreline area have been improved with residential structures.
-There are a total of 25 Townhome parcels of which 18 are located in the plat at Echo Lake described as Shoreline Townhomes.
+There are a total of 30 townhome parcels of which 18 are located in the plat at Echo Lake described as Shoreline Townhomes.
 However, the potential for additional high density townhouse style homes lies within the City of Shorline's long term redevelopment project.
 There are 17 waterfront parcels, of these, 16 are improved on Echo Lake.
-These waterfront parcels are low bank and located on a very small lake that has limited recreational value.
-For the entire population, the typical house is grade 7 in quality, has 1,400 square feet of above grade living area; 1,700 square feet total living area, is in Average Condition and built in the 1950's and early 1960's.
+These waterfront parcels are low bank and located on a very small lake that has limited recreational amenities.
+For the entire population, the typical house is a grade 7 in quality, has 1,400 square feet of above grade living area; 1,700 square feet total living area, is in average condition and built between the 1950's to early 1960's.
 Views in this area are limited.

-There are a total of 1,137 parcels coded for varying levels of traffic nuisance representing approximately 26.4% of the population.
+There are a total of 1,137 parcels coded for varying levels of traffic nuisance representing approximately 26% of the population.
 Extreme traffic nuisance on the western portion of the area is a result of a combination of arterial and commercial use along Aurora Avenue North (Highway99).
 Extreme traffic nuisance along the eastern portion is from the Interstate 5 arterial some of which is partially mitigated by concrete buffer walls.

-Residential zone designation (R6, R8, R12, R48) comprise 87% of the population.
-There were parcels were rezoned in April 2015 to Multi Use Residential (MUR) zoning as part of the 2015 Phased Zoning Schedule.
+Residential zone designation (R6, R8, R12, R48) comprises 87% of the population.
+There were parcels rezoned in April 2015 from residential single family lot designations to Multi Use Residential (MUR) zoning as part of the 2015 Phased Zoning Schedule.
 This is part of the City of Shoreline's Phased Zoning for the planned NE 185th Street Light Rail Station.
 Another area of Shoreline went through a similar rezone desgination on September, 2016.
 The area along and surrounding NE 145th Street has also been changed to reflect higher density zoning including Multi Use Residential (MUR) to take advantage of greater density development near a future Light Rail Station.